 On October 5, 2013, John Carpenter, a man I admire greatly and consider my bagpiping mentor left this world for a better place after a lengthy illness.

 Our paths first crossed in 1993 when I was setting up the first Fallen Firefighter Memorial for the Corpus Christi Fire Department and needed a bagpiper for the occasion.
 At the time, John was the only bagpiper around so we REALLY needed his help.
 Even though John worked long hours at his full-time job at the Corpus Christi Army Depot, from 1993 to 1998 he willingly and frequently gave of his time and talent to provide bagpipe music at fire department functions.
 John did all of this…at no charge, not a dime.
 He later began teaching several of us to play…again at no charge.
-It was John’s generous spirit that has inspired me to teach for no fee all these years…I guess to pay it forward.
+It was John’s generous spirit that inspired me to “give back” to the community all these years…I guess my way to try to pay it forward.
 Lots of people give of themselves when there is something in it for them, but John wasn’t like “lots of people”.
 Although he could be tough and stubborn, John was always generous and had a kind heart.
 He loved his family beyond measure.
 They were the pride of his life.
 Our daughters both became competitive Irish dancers and thru that Lisa and I grew close to his wife Chris and their daughter Colleen.
 We’ve shared many crazy memories traveling to dance competitions all over Texas and beyond and spent countless evenings visiting and relishing in their razor sharp sense of humor.
 Colleen is truly one of my “second daughters”.

 A bit of John’s interesting history – After graduating from high school in 1966 John volunteered for the Army and was sent right to Vietnam in 1967.
 He was an Airborne Ranger in the Signal Corps and served in the 173rd Airborne Brigade.
 While fighting during the TET Offensive he was shot, claymored, and bayoneted.
 He was sent home to finish his three year obligation and received the Purple Heart for his injuries.
 Home from Vietnam, John went on many adventures.
 He backpacked throughout Europe and Ireland and spent a year living in Kenya where he befriended the Maasai, spoke Swahili, climbed Mt.
 Kilimanjaro, and helped catch a python for the local zoo.
 (Note: I only learned of this information when attending John’s funeral.
 I had known him for 20 years and he never spoke about any of this) A true “Quiet Man”.